alexmullins/dsa/README.md

 func (z *Int) Exp(x, y, m *Int) *Int {
 ```

 From the above, you can see the comment specifies that when m == 0 that it will exponentiate without modular reduction.
 When you take a large number and exponentiate it with another large number then the result will also be a REALLY BIG number.
 I'm not too familiar with how math/big works, but I think that is what is going on here.
-Exp() is crunching away at this exponentiation that will take a very, very long time to complete.
+Exp() is crunching away at this exponentiation that will take a very, very long time to complete (might as well be infinity).

-Here are some sample numbers being used in a dsa.Verify() call to Exp() from the testing below:
+Here are some sample numbers being used in a dsa.Verify() call to Exp() gathered from the testing code below:

 ```
 x = 87134495734400160760614045850064869082246125869475484226357302998590334523718907040547736115253396811403341841812955872027275698952059512800196447089300992352859585665865224989740